-Cassper Nyovest has called for people to do more than activism because social media “platforms are too shallow to dissect anything complex”.
+Cassper Nyovest has called out people to do more than online activism because social media “platforms are too shallow to dissect anything complex”.

 “Time and again we get on these social media platforms to explain ourselves to people who don’t want to understand us.
 If we ever meet in person, we will get to know each other.
 These platforms are too shallow to dissect anything complex.
 You can’t change the world through a tweet,” he tweeted.